 “The results are extremely sensitive to the amount of energy used for dishwashing”

-“Reusable vs. Disposable Cups,” an article published by the Institute of Lifecycle Energy Analysis in Seattle, “This classic life-cycle energy analysis was performed [in 1994] by University of Victoria professor of chemistry Martin B. Hocking.
+One of the most credible analyses was made by a Canadian chemistry professor.
+According to “Reusable vs. Disposable Cups,” an article published by the Institute of Lifecycle Energy Analysis in Seattle, “This classic life-cycle energy analysis was performed [in 1994] by University of Victoria professor of chemistry Martin B. Hocking.
 Hocking compared three types of reusable drinking cups (ceramic, glass, and reusable plastic) and two types of disposable cups (paper and polystyrene foam).”
 Hocking calculated that “the energy of manufacture” (embodied energy) of a china cup is 14 MJ, while the embodied energy of a paper cup is only 0.55 MJ.
 Somewhat surprisingly, the embodied energy of a polystyrene cup is only 0.20 MJ — less than that of a paper cup.

 The article continues, “The efficiency of the dishwasher, and the efficiency of the energy system that powers it, determines how much energy is required for each wash.
 Hocking assumed a new, commercial dishwasher requiring about 0.19 MJ/cup-wash.”
 Hocking developed a “break-even matrix” to show how many times you would have to use a china cup before the energy invested in manufacturing the cup will break even compared to the energy used to make lots of disposible cups.
 You would have to use (and wash) a ceramic cup 1,006 times to break even with the energy used to manufacture 1,006 polystyrene cups, but you would only have to use a ceramic cup 39 times to break even with the energy used to make 39 paper cups.